On this page

 - the holder of a school card (Aboriginal or Torres Strait Islander students do not need to hold a school card)

-- committed to completing at least 1 of the following STEM subjects at SACE stage 1 and stage 2 level; specialist mathematics, mathematical methods, chemistry or physics.
+- committed to completing at least 1 of the following STEM subjects at SACE stage 1 and stage 2 level; specialist mathematics, mathematical methods, digital technologies, chemistry or physics.

 - achieved C minimum in year 10 maths and science